Lalla08/AWS/README.md

 Install RStudio server

-In this section you can find the tutorial to install a RStudio server on AWS Go to the file Install and run RStudio server on AWS.docx
+In this section you can find the tutorial to install a RStudio server on AWS.
+Go to:
+AWS-Tutorial/Install and run RStudio server on AWS.docx

+add download the file.